SamTCrow/svlog/src/posts/best-uncommon-otj.md

 - <CardName cardName="Jolene, Plundering Pugilist" /> has good stats and it counts itself for the ability.
 - <CardName cardName="Wrangler of the Damned" /> if you can reliably trigger it, it will win you games.
 - <CardName cardName="Slick Sequence" /> shock and draw, good in a double spell shell.
-- <CardName cardName="Ruthless Lawbringer" /> exchange a creature you don't need for everythin.
+- <CardName cardName="Ruthless Lawbringer" /> exchange a creature you don't need for anything you want to kill.